 - Demonstrated passion for public service, civic innovation and/or cross-sector collaboration

 General applications are accepted throughout the year.
-Applications for spring projects will open in early January 2020.
+Applications for spring projects are now open.
 Recruitment for the Spring 2020 cohort will occur from January through March.
 The Spring 2020 cohort begins April 27, 2020 and ends April 26, 2021.
 Applicants are asked to submit only one application in order to be considered for all available projects.